Bank Holiday Hurricane

 Squeezed together into a small house, with too little work and too much time to think about what happened to Scott’s dead mother, the tension grows between these two men, who seem to have so little in common.

-Penning diary entries from prison, Scott recalls what happened that year.
+Penning diary entries, Scott recalls what happened that year.
 He writes about Jasmine, his girlfriend at university.
 He writes about Klaudia, back home in County Down, who he and Duke both admired.
 He weaves a tale of lies, rage and paranoia.